qooxdoo/qooxdoo/docs/compiler/configuration/compile.md

 - `babelOptions` - (**optional**) options given to @babel/preset-env.
 With this options the output type of babel can be defined.
-For details see here: https://babeljs.io/docs/en/babel-preset-env#options
-If you add the `babelOptions` block at the top level of the compile.json, it will effect every application regardless of the target.
-They ´both will be merged so that the target `babelOptions` takes prescedence over Target's `babelOptions`.
-Here is an example how to disable translation for modern browsers in source mode:
+For details see here: https://babeljs.io/docs/en/babel-preset-env#options When setting `babelOptions` on a target, they will be merged into the top-level `babel.options` Here is an example how to disable translation for modern browsers in source mode:
 ```json5
     "targets": [